shore excursions

 Suite balcony on MSC Meraviglia.
 Photo Credit: Cruise Fever

-This may depend on your sailing itinerary, your cruise ship, or your residency.
+This may depend on your itinerary or your cruise ship.
 Cruise lines offer special upgrades for certain, less popular itineraries to encourage more guests to book that sailing, which is often advertised on their website.
-The same applies to older ships, as newer ones have become increasingly popular, and in demand.
-Additionally, if you sail out of a port within your home state, you are often rewarded with discounts, which may include cabin upgrades that are not available to the general public.

 2. Cabin Upgrades Are Free